zamaudio/ptformat/README.md

 ptformat
 =========
-ptformat currently opens PT{5,8,9,10,11} files.
+ptformat reads and parses ProTools session files.

-Audio source/region/track information is extracted.
+Audio and MIDI source/region/track information is extracted, as well as MIDI note events.

 The idea is to make ardour open PT sessions.